Battle of the Granicus: Persian army

 A.M.
 Devine argues that Arrian likely exaggerated the number of Greek mercenaries for propaganda purposes.
 He notes that the only other information on Greek mercenaries in Asia Minor at that time is given by Diodorus and Polyaenus.
 Diodorus writes that Memnon's force of Greek mercenaries, which Darius III had sent to Asia Minor to fight the Macedonian expeditionary force, numbered 5,000 men.
 Polyaenus gives a lower number for these, 4,000.
 Assuming that Arrian was right in his claim that the infantry consisted exclusively of Greek mercenaries and that the figure of 10,000 cavalry given by Diodorus is plausible, he suggests that the Persian army likely numbered 14,000 to 15,000 men.
 This was significantly inferior both in numbers and quality compared to the 18,100 men fielded by Alexander.
-Like A. M. Devine, J. F. C. Fuller thinks the number of 5,000 mercenaries given by Diodorus is more realistic, but he thinks there must have also been a considerable force of local levies.
+Like Devine, Fuller thinks the number of 5,000 mercenaries given by Diodorus is more realistic, but he thinks there must have also been a considerable force of local levies.

-A.M.
 Devine goes on to argue that this inferiority of the Persian force would explain why the Persians chose to defend a river crossing and place their cavalry in the front line.
 It would also explain why Alexander decided to risk a frontal attack there.
 Likewise, the encirclement and massacre of the Greek mercenaries later during the battle would have been unlikely if they had actually numbered 20,000 instead of 4,000 or 5,000.
 Finally, the low estimate for the size of the Persian army would fit with the small number of casualties for the Macedonians.

 The Persians stationed their cavalry along the bank of the Granicus.
 The left wing was held by Memnon and Arsames, each with their own cavalry units.
 Next to them Arsites commanded the Paphlagonian horsemen.
 Spithridates was placed next to him and led the Hyrcanian cavalry.
-The center was held by cavalry of unspecified ethnicity.
+The centre was held by cavalry of unspecified ethnicity.
 The right wing consisted of 1,000 Median cavalry, 2,000 cavalry headed by Rheomithres and another unit of 2,000 Bactrian horse.
 The Persians moved some of their cavalry to reinforce their left wing when they noticed Alexander himself was stationed opposite this wing.
 The Greek mercenaries were placed behind the cavalry and led by the Persian Omares.